kunefe190/ProxyNetWeb/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&width=435&lines=The+Next+Generation+Of+Unblocked+games;Redefining+the+word+unblocked;For+School%2FWork)](https://git.io/typing-svg)

-# Cyber Runner
+# ProxyNetWeb
-A retro 2D Running Game In HTML
+A unblocked game website

-Cyber Runner, also known as a running game or chase game, is a 2D jumping/running game where you need to escape from the police/blue square There are some other kinds of versions of it.
+ProxyNetWeb, also known as a unblocked gaming hub, has a built in proxy system, With a ton of fun games

-I have kept the styling at a low for you to go crazy and make it yours.
-Please credit me :)
+I did fork this and I will leave a credits area for the OG website.
+I have improved this one though

 ## Controls
 - P or Esc for pause